 National Videogame Museum

-We welcome self-led visits from all kinds of education groups including primary and secondary groups, SEN, home education, youth groups, universities, and adult learners groups.
+We welcome self-led visits from all kinds of education groups and organisations including primary and secondary groups, SEN, home education, youth groups, universities, and adult learners groups.

 We offer workshops for a range of ages.
 Each workshop lasts for 1 hr and will be delivered by our team of Learning Facilitators at the museum.
 Your booking also includes 2 hrs to explore our galleries and play games!

 Contact the Learning Team via email@example.com to find out more about visiting the museum and how we might support your visit.
 Alternatively, submit an booking enquiry here and we will be in touch!